 The Co-Lending Program for Small and Medium Enterprises is intended to provide additional liquidity for SMEs with the Business Development Bank of Canada (BDC) partnering with financial institutions, which will co-lend term loans to for operational cashflow requirements.
 Eligible SMEs may obtain incremental credit amounts up to $6.25 million, with BDC contributing up to $5 million of this amount per loan.
 Under this program, financial institutions will conduct the underwriting and work with loan recipients throughout the process.

 Canada Emergency Response Benefit (CERB)

-The Canada Emergency Response Benefit (CERB) is taxable benefit of $2,000 a month for up to four months, and is available to the following individuals who have lost their income due to COVID-19.
+The Canada Emergency Response Benefit (CERB) is taxable benefit of $2,000 a month, and is available to individuals who have lost their income due to COVID-19.

 The CERB is available for the following individuals:

 – workers who must stop working due to COVID-19 and do not have access to paid leave or other income support;

 – workers who are sick, quarantined, or taking care of someone who is sick with COVID-19;

 – working parents who must stay home without pay to care for children that are sick or need additional care because of school and daycare closures;

 – workers who still have their employment but are not being paid because there is currently not sufficient work and their employer has asked them not to come to work; and